marmelab/react-admin/docs/useRegisterMutationMiddleware.md

 }
 ```

 **Tip** This hook will unregister the middleware function in its cleanup phase (for instance when the component that called unmounts).
+For this to work correctly, you must provide a stable reference to the function by wrapping it in a `useCallback` hook for instance.

 ## Usage